Sunny Ofehe: Career

 Ofehe fled Nigeria for the Netherlands on 26 November 1995 where he sought political asylum to escape the hunt by the Abacha-led military government.

 Ofehe's mother Mrs. Theresa Noghayin Ofehe sold their family home in Benin-City for Ofehe to be able to travel out of the country.
-Ofehe travelled to Kano State where he stayed for six months before he was able to board the KLM flight from Kano to Amsterdam where he arrived on the 27th November 1995 and immediately requested political asylum at the airport.
+Ofehe travelled to Kano State where he stayed for six months before he was able to board the KLM flight from Kano to Amsterdam where he arrived on 27 November 1995 and immediately requested political asylum at the airport.
 He was taken to a Dutch city called Zevenaar near the German border for processing and was eventually transferred to an asylum camp in the Dutch city of Kampen.
-In 1996 he moved to Rotterdam through the help of a childhood friend and eventually met his current wife Mrs. Dorothy Faluy-Ofehe and together they now have four children; all boys!
+In 1996 he moved to Rotterdam through the help of a childhood friend and eventually met his current wife Mrs. Dorothy Faluy-Ofehe and together they now have four children: all boys!

 Ofehe founded a non-governmental organization, Hope for the Niger Delta Campaigns (HNDC) headquartered in Rotterdam, Netherlands, in 2005.
 HNDC is focused on bringing the plight of the people of the Niger Delta to international awareness.
 The HNDC facilitated a dialogue with the militants in the creeks of the Niger Delta in 2005 in the midst of the face-off between the militants and the State security outfits.
 Ofehe adopted a non-violent approach to his advocacy and played a prominent role in bringing an end to hostage taking in the Niger Delta.
 His campaign led to the release of Dutch kidnapped oil worker.
 Ofehe was instrumental in a litigation involving four Niger Delta farmers brought against Royal Dutch Shell in The Hague with a ruling in January 2013 in favor of one of the farmers.